K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 -	At this time, bind information is randomly generated and base64 encoded and sent.

 4.1.
 RDBMS
-1. In case of Mysql
+1. In the case of Mysql

 	- Create a user to connect to the database.
 	CREATE USER #{username} IDENTIFIED BY #{password}